bmackenty/Javascript-game/README.md

 * TODO: NPC's
 * TODO: Credits (don't forget to add https://game-icons.net/)
 * TODO: Shortcuts and help screen
-* TODO: Combat
 * TODO: add Joe's all you can eat buffet (i'm not gonna question why this is here, i'm just gonna do it)
+* TODO: Deaths

 == DONE STUFF ==

 * Map moves with the player
 * Object data structure
 * Inventory
-* TODO: Item Stacking in inventory
+* Item Stacking in inventory
-* TODO: Overflowing in inventory and messages
+* Overflowing in inventory and messages
-* TODO: Messages
+* Messages
-* TODO: I DON'T KNOW WHY, I DON'T KNOW HOW, but sometimes the player gets generated somewhere and the viewport doesn't update (this happens quite frequently, just refresh the page a couple of times and look for the player)
+* I DON'T KNOW WHY, I DON'T KNOW HOW, but sometimes the player gets generated somewhere and the viewport doesn't update (this happens quite frequently, just refresh the page a couple of times and look for the player)
+* Enemies
+* Combat
+* Enemy movement